pavlexander/dotnetbugs/README.md

 https://github.com/dotnet/core/issues/2449
 https://github.com/dotnet/cli/issues/10982

 **UPDATE 25.03.2019**: As it turns out - this is not a bug.
-Apparently, the PBP file exists not only in BIN folder in the output folder of your project, but also inside OBJ folder.
-And the DLL contains tries to lookup this location.
-When the PDB is founs - so is the source.
+Apparently, the PDB file exists not only in BIN folder in the output folder of your project, but also inside OBJ folder.
+During debug session - Visual Studio tries to lookup this location.
+When the PDB is found - so is the source.
 There is more magic involved.
-I recommenderading through second issue for more information.
+I recommend reading through second issue for more information.